faiqhdr/meditopia/README.md

 # Meditopia
-Turn on 'Developer Mode' on your computer privacy & security for developer.
+Turn on 'Developer Mode' on your computer privacy & security settings for developer.

 ## Getting Started
 Run this command: